-A sleek looking soundbar and surround sound system with an eco-conscious message, the Majority K2 Soundbar offers good sound quality and connectivity for an affordable price.
+A sleek-looking soundbar and subwoofer with an eco-conscious message, the Majority K2 Soundbar offers good sound quality and connectivity for an affordable price.

 Wireless subwoofer connection

 Livingetc knows design.

 If you’re currently looking to invest in a soundbar for your TV but don’t want to spend the earth, then the Majority K2 Soundbar believes it has the answer.
 The speaker comes with a wireless subwoofer, a wide range of connection options, and a sleek, minimalist design, making it potentially ideal for those dipping their toe into the world of enhanced audio.

 And a key thing that sets the K2 soundbar apart is Majority’s promise to plant a tree for every customer who purchases a soundbar which, for those interested in taking care of the environment, is an added bonus that can’t really be ignored.